muratk5n/thirdwave/en/README.md

 ---

-Bloomberg: "Germany, India to Boost Cooperation in Renewablas, Defense..
+Bloomberg: "Germany, India to Boost Cooperation in Renewables, Defense..
 Germany and India agreed to partner on technology to make a transition to renewable energy easier...
 The two sides also agreed to step up cooperation on green hydrogen 'to achieve a socially just,